MobilityData/mobility-database-catalogs/CONTRIBUTING.md

 3. Set up the Python environment following the instructions in our README.md.
 4. Contribute data.
 5. Test your contribution.
 6. Add your contribution files to the git staging area with `git add $YOUR_FILES` where `$YOUR_FILES` is a list of files or the directory where your modifications are.
 7. Commit your contribution including a message explaining your contribution with `git commit -m "$YOUR_COMMIT_MESSAGE"`.
 8. Push your contribution to your branch on the origin repository with `git push origin $YOUR_NEW_BRANCH`
 9. Go to the repository pull requests [page](https://github.com/MobilityData/mobility-database-catalogs/pulls) and open a **draft** pull request with your branch.
-Your pull request **must** include the string "[SOURCES]" at the end of its title.
-Eg. "feat: Add Montreal GTFS Source [SOURCES]"
+If you are adding a GTFS **Schedule** source, your pull request **must** include the string "[SOURCES]" at the end of its title.
+Eg. "feat: Add Montreal GTFS Source [SOURCES]".
 10. Modify your contribution as many times as needed following steps 4 to 8.
 11. When your contribution is ready, convert your pull request from draft to ready for review and request a review from a team member at Mobility Data.
 Not that if you need to modify your contribution after this step, you will be asked to convert your pull request back to draft.
 12. Once your pull request is converted to ready for review and that all the checks have passed, we will approve and merge it.